mistylackie/solar-water-bot/README.md

 # Solar Water Bot Raspberry Pi Automatic Plant Watering System
 Solar Water Bot is a solar powered plant watering system built with a Raspberry Pi, sensors, motor, pump and Python code.
 This was created for my sons 6th grade science project.

+##### Learn more about this project and what parts were used from [SolarWaterBot.com](http://www.solarwaterbot.com).
+More tutorials on how exactly to build this out will be added soon.

 <img src="https://www.codedigs.com/wp-content/uploads/2016/04/solar-water-bot-diagram1-1024x508.png" width="100%" alt="Raspberry Pi Plant Watering system">

 ## Open Top Of Tub When It Rains